Overview

 Each property has a base distribution - the default probability for each value.
 These are automatically generated during spec creation and can be edited manually in the spec editor.
 Example:Conditional distributions

-Advanced feature: Model dependencies between properties.
-These are automatically generated when enabled during spec creation and can be edited manually in the spec editor.
+Model dependencies between properties.
+These are automatically generated during spec creation by default and can be edited manually in the spec editor.
 Example: If language is Python, framework distribution changes:- Compatibility constraints (Python → .py extension)

 - Domain dependencies (Medical records → medical terminology)